gwgundersen/fixfmtlogger/README.md

-A Python library for logging with fixed-width formatted data.
-Designed for logging lots of structure data, e.g. logging in a machine-learning project.
+A Python library for formatted logging, built on [fixfmt](https://github.com/alexhsamuel/fixfmt) for fixed-width formatted data.
+Designed for consistently logging structured data.

 ## API